opgginc/codezero-laravel-localized-routes/UPGRADE.md

 🔸 **Actions Required**

-If you use Laravel 11, register the middleware in `bootstrap/app.php` as described in the README.
+If you use Laravel 11 or 12, register the middleware in `bootstrap/app.php` as described in the README.

 ## Upgrading To 3.0 From 2.x